smarteditors/slate/source/includes/locations/_population.md

 ]
 ```

-This endpoint retrieves assets from a specific location.
+This endpoint retrieves items stored at a specific location.

 ### HTTP Request